GSA/digitalgov.gov/content/resources/driving-innovation-with-design-education.md

 slug: driving-innovation-with-design-education
 date: 2020-01-03 17:00:00 -0500
-time: 17:00:00
-title: "Driving Innovation with Design Education"
-deck: "Driving Innovation with Design Education"
-summary: "Applying human-centered design in government."
+title: "The basics of human-centered design in government"
+deck: "How the Lab at OPM drives innovation through design education"
+summary: "How the Lab at OPM drives innovation through design education"

 # originally published at the following URL
 source_url: "https://www.youtube.com/watch?v=DGDCd2ELpok"

 # Which team published this?
 # Learn about sources at https://workflow.digital.gov/sources
-source:
+source: opm-labs

 # see all topics at https://digital.gov/topics
 topics:
   - design
   - research
   - user-research